 Yes - because your verse is the proverbial appetizer here, and your hook is the “main course.”
 Right?
 Yet, how many times do you hear a new song today and say “Dahhm!
 What a first verse!”

 Let me tell you.
 Never.
 (Sadly, as I shed a small tear).

 No, in fact, it’s more the case with most of today’s music - that after a few listens, I could probably sing back the hook - but the verse?
 Ummm.
 NOPE.

 And by the way, you can get more key songwriting tips (like all the knowledge I’ve learned from signing and working with over 100 hit makers) right here at my Teachable course, Insider Secrets to Hit Songwriting.
 It’s all the uncommon knowledge I’ve learned and created over the last 25 years of being a music publisher.

 RAAAAAAAANDY Needs His Verses

 On the other hand, what about the classics and hits from the 60s, 70s, 80s etc?
 You betcha!
 How to write music?
 Well - these people have it going on!
-The songs have incredible verses!
+The songs have incredible opening sections/stanzas!
 I mean, sometimes they’re as hooky as the choruses.
 And in some of those songs - there isn’t so much of a Verse / Chorus system at all.
 I would even argue some of my favorite songs from those decades have almost a structure of: Hook A, Hook B and Hook C.

 So, let’s take a look at what’s going on.

-If you’re with me on this premise - which is - we need to spend more time and focus on making your verses as good as your main course, let’s take a look at what we can do to increase our verses power potential.
+If you’re with me on this premise - which is - we need to spend more time and focus on making your verses as good as your main course, let’s take a look at what we can do to increase our power potential.

 And btw, if you are a more visual person and would like to watch a free module from my course Insider Secrets to Hit Songwriting feel free to check out an entire video on the subject, Writing Better Verses below!